 Weatherproofing your home can save you up to 20% of your heating costs.
-Doors leading from the house to the garage are often not well sealed.
-Installing a door sweep to seal the gap will help prevent air from coming in and out of your home.
+Doors leading from the house to the garage are often not well-sealed.
+Installing a door sweep to seal the gap is one way to winterize your home that will help prevent air from coming in and out of your home.
 Stopping this air flow will keep heated indoor living spaces more comfortable and prevent an increase in your energy bills.

 Improve your home’s total comfort and energy effectiveness by sealing areas in your attic, one of the most prone spots for air leaks.
 According to Energy Star, best known for its symbol helping consumers easily identify energy-efficient products, “proper ventilation of the attic with natural air flow keeps the roof deck cool and dry, extending the life of roof shingles and preventing ice dams without using the energy needed to run an attic vent fan.
 Be sure attic soffit vents and gable vents are not blocked so air flows freely through them.”

 Checking for holes in your ducts can significantly affect your heating and cooling systems.
-Look for holes, tears and other signs of leaking ducts and seal them using mastic or metal tape, per Energy Star.
-In typical houses, about 20% of the air that moves through the duct system is lost due to leaks, holes and poorly connected ducts.
+Look for holes, tears and other signs of leaking ducts and seal them using mastic or metal tape.
+In typical houses, about 20% of the air that moves through the duct system is lost due to leaks, holes and poorly connected ducts, according to Energy Star.
 Learn how to improve your home’s duct system.

 Light Bulb Replacements

-Light your home using the same amount of light for less money by replacing fixtures and traditional incandescent bulbs with Energy Star-certified lighting products.
+On simple upgrade for a more energy-efficient home is to replace light fixtures and traditional incandescent bulbs.
 While compact fluorescent lights and LEDs are more expensive, their efficiency and longevity cost you less down the road.